Flowers Safe for Dogs: The Complete UK Guide

 Moderate risk

 Contain cyanogenic glycosides.
 Ingestion causes vomiting, diarrhoea, and lethargy.
 Both the flowers and leaves are toxic.
-Garden hydrangeas are a risk for dogs that spend time outdoors.

 Peonies